phplucidframe/phplucidframe-docs/README.md

     pip install sphinx_rtd_theme

+And then try `sphinx-build --version`.
+If it doesn't work, add `sphinx-build.exe` path to the environment variables.

-Generate HTML from rst files with:
+Generate HTML from **rst** files with:

     make html